-In this guide, you will find instructions on how to change the auxiliary battery (also referred to as the small, computer, or secondary battery) on Mercedes-Benz ML-Class W164, R-Class W251, and GL-Class X164 vehicles.
+Learn how to replace the auxiliary battery (also known as the small computer or secondary battery) on Mercedes-Benz ML-Class W164, R-Class W251, and GL-Class X164 vehicles.
 A complete list of applicable models is shown below.

 The most common symptom that the small battery needs to be replaced is the car starts and runs fine, but you get a battery warning light on the dashboard that says “Auxiliary Battery Malfunction.”